wkjarosz/SamplinSafari/README.md

 ## Screenshots

 <figure>
-  <figcaption>Samplin' Safari running inside a web browser on an iPad (click the image to try it out yourself):</figcaption>
+  <figcaption>Samplin' Safari running inside a web browser on an iPad (left), and in portrait orientation on an iPhone (right).
+Click the image to try it in a browser yourself:</figcaption>
   <a href="https://wkjarosz.github.io/SamplinSafari"><img
-  src="resources/screenshot1.png"
+  src="resources/screenshot-iDevices.png"
   alt="screenshot1" /></a>
 </figure>

 <figure>
   <figcaption>Viewing all 2D projections of a 6D point set:</figcaption>
   <img
-  src="resources/screenshot2.png"
+  src="resources/screenshot-2d-projections.png"
   alt="screenshot2">
 </figure>

 <figure>
-  <figcaption>Viewing the 3rd, 5th, and 6th dimenions of a 6D point set in 3D:</figcaption>
+  <figcaption>Viewing the 3rd, 5th, and 6th dimenions of a 6D point set in 3D with a beautifully antialiased tri-planar grid:</figcaption>
   <img
-  src="resources/screenshot3.png"
+  src="resources/screenshot-3d-grid.png"
   alt="screenshot3">
 </figure>

 <figure>
-  <figcaption>Visualizing the point indices, coordinates, and drawing a custom grid to validate the stratification of the point sets:</figcaption>
+  <figcaption>Visualizing the point indices, coordinates, and drawing a custom elementary interval grid to validate the stratification of the point set:</figcaption>
   <img
-  src="resources/screenshot4.png"
+  src="resources/screenshot-custom-grid.png"
   alt="screenshot4">
 </figure>